-- 1. It is possible for the loop cables to be grounded under fault conditions, resulting in instability which may sound like high frequency noise, buzz or whistling.
-The results of this type of fault are unpredictable and may appear as any combination of the front panel indication errors - 2.
+- 1. It is possible for the loop cables to be grounded under fault conditions, resulting in instability are unpredictable and may appear as any combination of the front panel indication errors - 2.
 This fault is easy to determine.
-Simply unplug the loop cables from the amplifier and test with a resistance meter between either of the loop wires and a good earth point such as a metal radiator.
+Simply unplug the loop cables from the amplifier and test with radiator.
 There should be an infinitely high (open circuit) reading.
-Any reading indicates a failure of the loop cable insulation and you will need to either repair or replace the loop cable. - 3.
+Any reading indicates a - 3.
 Instability can be caused by using poor quality signal cables, long unbalanced (2-wire) signal runs to the inputs (including elsewhere in the audio system), or by running input cables in close proximity with the loop wire over an appreciable distance (>5m).
 Loop amplifiers are capable of delivering high currents at audio frequencies.
-If the loop cables are run close to sensitive signal cables it may be possible to induce a signal back into the input of the amplifier causing feedback.
-Cable runs and loop wires should be kept well apart from each other.
-To avoid interference maintain a separation of at least 300mm. - 4.
-Instability can cause the amplifier to run hot and may result in the STATUS LED flashing RED.
+If the loop cables are run close to avoid interference maintain a separation of at least 300mm. - 4.
+Similar symptoms can be caused by a ground loop in the wider AV system.
+This is where a for induced current to flow.
+Try isolating the ground of the audio signal, and following best practise for power distribution. - Instability can cause the amplifier to run hot and may result in the STATUS LED flashing RED.